-Below is a 56-inch monster Muskie caught & released by Ron Stultz, one of our guests.
+Wabigoon Lake is one of seven lakes in Ontario where government biologists say the next world record Musky could come from.
+Below is a 56-inch monster Musky caught & released by Ron Stultz, one of our guests.
 The fish is estimated to be 28 to 30 years old and around 45 pounds.